Bursary Fund Guidance and Process 2019/20 (NOT PG CERT ED)

 Each application will be scored on its own merit and scored against the scoring framework.

-The Funding Panel scoring the applications will be constituted from the Peninsula and Severn Postgraduate Medical Education Executives.
+The panel scoring the applications will be constituted from members of the Peninsula and Severn Postgraduate Medical Education Senior Management Teams.

-All applicants will be notified of the outcome of their application by email by no later than Wednesday 23rd th August 2017.
+All applicants will be notified of the outcome of their application by email by no later than Wednesday 31st August 2019.

-A copy will be provided to the Educational sponsor that the trainee has been successful and will be undertaking the course for which they applied.
+A copy of the letter will be provided to the Educational Supervisor that the trainee has been successful and will be undertaking the course for which they applied.

 Upon completion of the funded course, the successful applicant must provide evidence of completion by providing a copy of the awarded certificate or evidence of the required minimum attendance for the course within 6 weeks of completion.